memgraph/memgraph/CONTRIBUTING.md

 ## Branch organization

-Submit all changes directly to the [`master branch`](https://github.com/memgraph/memgraph/tree/master).
-We don't use separate branches for development or for upcoming releases.
+Most pull requests should target the [`master branch`](https://github.com/memgraph/memgraph/tree/master).
+We only use separate branches for developing new features and fixing bugs before they are merged with `master`.
 We do our best to keep `master` in good shape, with all tests passing.

 Code that lands in `master` must be compatible with the latest stable release.
-It may contain additional features, but no breaking changes.
+It may contain additional features, but no breaking changes if it's not absolutly necessary.
 We should be able to release a new minor version from the tip of `master` at any time.

 ## Bugs & changes